 The leaves on steam distillation yield about 1% of a bright yellow to light brown essential oil traded as 'Paan oil' or 'Betel leaf oil'.
-It has a warm, biting and unpleasantly sharp, bitter taste and due to a high phenol content of up to 75%, has a sickeningly sweet and tarry aroma.
-Its use is mostly limited to medicines, breath fresheners and oral hygiene products such as mouth-washes.
+It has a warm, biting and unpleasantly sharp, bitter taste.
+Due to a high phenol content of up to 75%, it has a sickeningly sweet and tarry aroma.
+Its use is limited chiefly to medicines, breath fresheners and oral hygiene products such as mouth-washes.
 It is also reputedly used as a flavouring in Paan liqueur, a traditional Indian liqueur distilled from betel leaf, nuts, dried fruits and spices.

 Betel leaf oil oxidises on contact with iron, becoming discoloured, and must be stored and transported in either glass or stainless steel containers.

 Grows naturally in humid subtropical and tropical climates, generally areas with annual lows of 19 to 25°C, annual highs of 27 to 35°C, annual rainfall of 1300 to 5000 mm and a dry season of 4 months or less.

-Betel Pepper is also cultivated with irrigation and shade in dry areas, such as in Thanjavur, in Tamil Nadu, India which receives only 940 mm annual rainfall and has a dry season that lasts up to 7 months.
+Betel pepper is also cultivated with irrigation and shade in dry areas, such as in Thanjavur, in Tamil Nadu, India, which receives only 940 mm annual rainfall and has a dry season of up to 7 months.

 Only male plants are cultivated, as female plants lack vigour and are susceptible to disease.
-Fertile seed are therefore not readily available, with new plants usually started from cuttings of six to eight nodes taken from two-year-old plants.
+Therefore, fertile seed are not readily available.
+New plants usually start from cuttings of six to eight nodes taken from two-year-old plants.

-Betel Pepper is recorded as a weed in at least one reference publication but not as a serious weed or invasive species.
-It is only likely to become a serious weed if male and female plants are grown together.
+Betel pepper is recorded as a weed in at least one reference publication but not as a serious weed or invasive species.
+It will only likely become a serious weed if male and female plants are grown together.

 Adams, C. D. 1972, Flowering plants of Jamaica, University of the West Indies, Mona, Greater Kingston